tormodsletteboe/weekend-sql-to-do-list/README.md

 _Duration: 2 Day Sprint_

 The ToDO:Now!! app helps anyone stay on top of their tasks.
 Simply click Create after filling out Task and Description.
+If Task name or description is not filled out, no task will be created and the missing input box will shake.
 Tasks can be deleted by clicking the X in the task row.
 To extinguish a burning task simply click the corresponding checkbox when a task has been completed.
-Task will then be extinguished and a line willl go through them, aswell as be moved down towards the bottom of table with other completed tasks.
-Remaining non completed tasks will stay toward the top of the table where they remain on fire.
+Task will then be extinguished and a line willl go through them and a time stamp will be added to the Time Done column.
+Remaining non completed tasks will stay on fire.

 ## Screen Shot